Lawn and Garden Shop

 In nature, all Gunnera plants form a symbiosis with a nitrogen-fixing cyanobacteria, thought to be exclusively Nostoc punctiforme.
 The bacteria invade the plant via glands found at the base of each leaf stalk and initiate an intracellular symbiosis which is thought to provide the plant with fixed nitrogen in return for fixed carbon for the bacterium.
 This intracellular interaction is unique in higher plants and may provide insights to allow the creation of novel symbioses between crop plants and cyanobacteria, allowing growth in areas lacking fixed nitrogen in the soil.

-Thank you for shopping at the Haus von Lübeck.
+Thank you for visiting our Lawn and Garden Shop.
 We appreciate your business and hope to see you again.

 This web site was first published November 08, 2003.